DanteHealy/Thinking_Hats/README.md

 - https://www.geeksforgeeks.org/how-to-play-pause-video-using-jquery/#:~:text=The%20pause()%20method%20in,element%20to%20pause%20the%20video - Pause MP4 video on close to prevent multiple videos playing at the same time.

-- Articles and websites for ideas:
+- Articles and websites for ideas and concepts relating to the Six Thinking Hats concept:
     1. https://www.debonogroup.com/services/core-programs/six-thinking-hats/ - The DeBono Group, concept owners
     2. https://josephjguerra.github.io/six-thinking-hats/#learn - Another similar project found on GitHub
     3. https://fourminutebooks.com/six-thinking-hats-summary/ - Some great ideas for summarising the book